Wynnum, Queensland: History

 Mount Carmel Catholic Secondary School College opened in 1957.
 It closed on 31 December 1992, when it relocated to Thornlands, re-opening as Carmel College.

 St Oswald's Anglican Church in Wynnum North was dedicated circa 1957.
 It was in Prospect Street.
 In 1967, this church established the first Meals on Wheels service in Wynnum.
 The church closed circa 1981.

 Wynnum North State High School opened on 28 January 1964.
 It was at 2287 Wynnum Road (27.4407°S 153.1614°E).
 It relocated at the start of 2010, reopening as Brisbane Bayside State College in Wynnum West.
 Its original site on Wynnum Road was then redeveloped for the new Wynnum State School.

-The suburb has traditionally boasted a country town atmosphere, but new residential development is resulting in significant population growth and changing demographics.
-The area is now marked by a mix of character housing and modern housing.

-In 1987 Pandanus Beach was constructed by bringing sand from North Stradbroke Island and building rock groynes to try to prevent the sand from being eroded by the action of the waves in the bay.
+In 1987, Pandanus Beach was constructed by bringing sand from North Stradbroke Island and building rock groynes to try to prevent the sand from being eroded by the action of the waves in the bay.
 On 26 September 1987 Pandanus Beach was officially opened by Tom Burns, the Member of the Queensland Legislative Assembly for Lytton and resident of Wynnum.

 Bayside Uniting Church was established in 1990 in Wondall Road, Manly West, combining four Uniting Churches located at: